 Links support defining relationships between work items and other objects—such as commits, branches, pull requests, and more—using different link types.
-Learn more: Add link to work items, Link work items to support traceability and manage dependencies and Link types reference.
+For more information, see Link work items to other objects and Link types reference.

 On-premises XML process model

 The On-premises XML process model provides support for customizing work tracking objects and Agile tools for a project.
 With this model, you can update the XML definition of work item types, the process configuration, categories, and more.
 You can also update the attributes of fields.
 This process model is only available for on-premises Azure DevOps.
-To learn more, see On-premises process model.
+For more information, see On-premises process model.

 A picklist specifies an enumerated set of values that appear within a drop-down menu in a work item form.
 Values also appear in the Value column within the query editor.
 The method you use to customize a picklist varies.
 It depends on the field and the process model.
-To learn more, see Customize work.
+For more information, see Customize work.

 Plans (also known as delivery plans)